 In the long run, if it is crucial for you to be recognized by a brand name, a private label is a good starting point.
 However, when you choose to go down this route is as important as how you do it.
 When starting out, it may not be a good idea to start with a private label.
 If you have a reasonable presence in the market, you can use past sales data to identify your customer personas and brand your products accordingly.
 Remember, it is not enough to create a brand that you like.
 You must instead strive to create a name and an image that will resonate most with your audience.

 Creating a private label involves quite a bit of legal compliance.
 You need to register your trademark and ensure that it is unique.
 Apart from compliance, you also need to create a logo and branding material for your consumers to identify you with.
-It’s also important to make sure that you protect your brand identity in the process, specially in the context of online selling.
-All these processes involve time and money.
+It’s also important to make sure that you protect your brand identity in the process.
+All of these processes involve time and money.
 So make the decision when you have both in abundance.

 In today’s digital-enabled world, it helps to be in constant touch with your customers through email marketing and social media.
 You can observe changing patterns of buying behavior, pinpoint the kind of messages that get across to your customers and design your product catalog and packaging accordingly.